wazuh/wazuh-documentation/source/amazon/services/supported-services/cloudwatchlogs.rst

 CloudWatch Logs use cases
 -------------------------

-Check the :ref:`Amazon ECR Image scanning <amazon_image_scanning>` section to learn how to use the CloudWatch Logs integration to pull logs from Amazon ECR Image scans.
+Check the :doc:`Amazon ECR Image scanning </amazon/services/supported-services/ecr-image-scanning>` section to learn how to use the CloudWatch Logs integration to pull logs from Amazon ECR Image scans.